JakeTurnick/JakeTurnick/README.md

 ### Hi y'all 👋 I'm Jake

-Self taught and Code Bootcamp graduate, here's a little about me!
+Self taught and Code Bootcamp graduate

+ - A little bit about me:
    - 🚹 Pronouns: He/They
    - 🎮 Gamer & Nerd at heart
    - 🌱 Not afraid of the outdoors

  - 🧐 Interested in:
    - ⏮️/⏭️ Both sides of the web (Full Stack)
    - 💻 Game developement
    - 🎥 Media production

  - 🤞 My ideal job would be...
    - 💪 a place I can flex my creative muscle
    - 🧰 a reason to use (and grow!) my varied skillset